infinum/ngx-form-object/docusaurus/docs/form-object.md

 #### afterSave
 Similarly to `beforeSave`, you can use this hook to execute any action after `service.save()` has returned a value.

-This method also accepts `FormStore` as an argument and should return an observable of the same `FormStore`.
+This method gets a `FormStore` instance as an argument and it should return an observable of the same class.